tenhold/ruby_metaprogramming/README.md

 This is a quick little test to try out metaprogramming.

+## Running program

+1. Make sure ruby is installed.
+I like [rbenv](https://github.com/rbenv/rbenv).
+2. Fork the repo.
+3. Run `./bin/define_methods`.
+4. Add files in the `lib` directory.
+   1. the class must be named the same as the filename [see example](#example).
+5. This will give you a new method on the `define_methods` module! 😊

 ## Idea

 There is an executable ruby script that contains a `module`.
 The `module` will require all all `*.rb` files inside the `lib` directory.
 Files inside the `lib` directory will contain classes with the same file name.